2022 Housing Trends’ Surprising Resilience: “No Matter How Bad the Economy, they Buy”

 Housing Trends #3: Proptech Acceleration Post-COVID

 Due to COVID-19, the commercial real estate market is undergoing a rapid transformation that has created new opportunities and increased urgency for technology adoption.
-The paper claims that proptech can now assist renters in better use of their leased space and assisting a property team in operating and managing an asset more effectively.
+The paper claims that proptech can now assist renters in better use of their leased space and assist a property team in operating and managing an asset more effectively.

 Takeaway: The research states that adopting the most cutting-edge proptech advances is “an ongoing process for all companies as the number and nature of property technologies continue to grow.”
 This is how the most proactive commercial real estate enterprises operate.
 Future property professionals will be especially open to tools that make evaluating, comprehending, and managing their assets easier.